wael-sudo2/facebook-page-info-scraper/README.rst

 Introduction
 ------------
 `facebook-page-info-scraper` is a Python package that provides a convenient way to crawl information from Facebook pages.
-You'll have the power to scrape Facebook data with unlimited calls.
-Whether you're a researcher, a data enthusiast, or a developer building Facebook-related projects, this library can significantly simplify your data extraction process.
-It uses Selenium for web scraping and provides functionalities to retrieve page details such as page name, category, address, email, followers count, and more.
+With this package, you can scrape Facebook data with unlimited calls.
+Whether you're a researcher, a data enthusiast, or a developer working on Facebook-related projects, this library simplifies the data extraction process.
+It uses Selenium for web scraping and retrieves Facebook page details such as the page name, category, address, email, follower count, and more.

 Support the Project
 -------------------
-If you find this project helpful, consider buying me a sandwich! 🥪
+If you find this project helpful, consider supporting by buying me a sandwich! 🥪

 .. image:: https://github.com/wael-sudo2/bumecoffe/blob/main/buy-me-a-sandiwch-button.png
    :alt: Buy Me A Sandwich